dataroland/Weather_Forecast_Accuracy_Comparision/2_POWER_BI_presentation.md

 ## 1) Data Discovery / Data Shaping / Data Modeling:

-I integrated Power BI with my PostgreSQL database on my Ubuntu server importing SQL tables.
+I integrated Power BI with my PostgreSQL database on my Ubuntu server importing SQL tables and direct queries.
 Daily, the SQL table receives new data, representing the previous day's weather information, automatically reflecting in the reports after refreshing.
 Several transformations were applied to the data:

 - Changing column types
 - Adding columns like grouping forecast errors